The Randolph-Sheppard Act

 the Rehabilitation Services Administration, part of the Office of Special Education and

-Rehabilitative Services (OSERS) in the U.S. Department of Education.
+Rehabilitative Services (OSERS) in the DOE.

 Randolph-Sheppard Act Program Data